shiinoandra/OpenFDBM/README.md

 ```
 ### Changing to Front Direction

-Thi command is used to change the FDBM operation mode to front mode, in this mode the FDBM will pick up the sound from the front direction
+This command is used to change the FDBM operation mode to front mode, in this mode the FDBM will pick up the sound from the front direction

 ```
 http://<ip address>:<port>/front